Children's Software Award 2024

 A list of libraries with contact details can be found here.

-Details on how to register can be found here.
+Details on registration can be found here.

-In 2019, a total of 3300 girls and boys took part in the award process.
 Until 2019, the prize was awarded at the Frankfurt Book Fair.

 Public libraries wishing to participate in TOMMI with a children's jury should contact: